-Now that 2023 is up and running, it’s time to take advantage of the many activities available in the Tuscaloosa/Northport area.
-Whether you’re seeking activities that enrich you physically, culturally, or mentally, there are many opportunities right here in our area.
+Now that 2023 has officially begun and is in full swing, it’s the perfect moment to explore and take advantage of the myriad of activities readily available in the Tuscaloosa/Northport vicinity.
+Whether you’re on the lookout for activities that nourish you physically, immerse you culturally, or stimulate you mentally, there’s no doubt that a wealth of opportunities awaits right here in our local region.
 We’ve put together a list of 23 things to do in 2023.

 - Take a hike at one of the area’s beautiful walking trails.
 Enjoy Riverwalk, Snow Hinton Park, Munny Sokol Park, or Hurricane Creek Park.
 A lesser-known walking trail with lovely views is the Van DeGraff Arboretum and Historic Bridge Park located in Northport near the Municipal Airport.
 There are grills, picnic tables, and rentable facilities as well.